 For a list of 2- and 4-year college and university horticulture programs across the country, visit our Where to Study page.

-In October 2019, the median annual salary for horticultural therapists was $65,008, according to PayScale.com.
+In April 2020, the median annual salary for horticultural therapists was $65,247, according to Salary.com.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS